Abelian and non-abelian quantum two-block codes: Two-block codes

-generated by elements of $G$ in the support of $x$, it is easy to verify that matrices $\LL(x)$ and $\RR(x)$ are block-diagonal, with square blocks of size $|G_x|$ corresponding to (right and left, respectively) cosets of $G_x$ in $G$.
+generated by elements of $G$ in the support of $x$, it is evident that matrices $\LL(x)$ and $\RR(x)$ are block-diagonal (up to a permutation), with square blocks of equal size $|G_x|$, corresponding to, respectively, right and left cosets of the support group $G_x$ in $G$.

-With these definitions, the \emph{two-block group algebra} (2BGA) codes, the CSS codes (\ref{eq:css-blocks}) with $A\equiv \LL(a)$ and $B\equiv \RR(b)$ given by Eq.~(\ref{eq:L-R-action}), are the smallest lifted-product codes\cite{Panteleev-Kalachev-2021} $\LP[a,b]$, where group algebra elements $a,b$ are treated as $1\times 1$ matrices over $F[G]$.
+With these definitions, the \emph{two-block group algebra} (2BGA) codes, the CSS codes (\ref{eq:css-blocks}) with $A\equiv \LL(a)$ and $B\equiv \RR(b)$ given by Eq.~(\ref{eq:L-R-action}), are the smallest lifted-product codes\cite{Panteleev-Kalachev-2021} $\lp[a,b]$, where group algebra elements $a,b$ are treated as $1\times 1$ matrices over $F[G]$.
 Previously considered special cases are GB codes\cite{Kovalev-Pryadko-Hyperbicycle-2013, Panteleev-Kalachev-2019,Wang-Pryadko-2022}, with $G$ a cyclic group, and \emph{abelian} 2BGA codes\cite{Kalachev-Panteleev-2020}, with $G$ an abelian group.

+The structure of matrices $A$ and $B$ is such that the row labeled by a group element $x\in G$ is associated, respectively, with the block supported in the right coset $G_ax$ and that in the left coset $xG_b$.
+When the product of the two support groups (the double coset associated with the group identity element $1\in G$) does not contain all group elements, $G_aG_b\subsetneq G$, the code $\lp[a,b]$ is decomposed into smaller mutually disconnected subcodes associated with different double cosets in $G_a\backslash G /G_b$.
+The individual \emph{double-coset} subcodes are not necessarily equivalent to each other; it is well known that even the sizes of double cosets may differ.

 The case of GB codes\cite{Kovalev-Pryadko-Hyperbicycle-2013, Panteleev-Kalachev-2019,Wang-Pryadko-2022} is recovered when $G$ is a cyclic group,